The first step to knowing how much care homes in England will cost

 A nursing home is very like a residential care home, but the main difference is there are always trained nurses on duty for anyone who has an ongoing nursing/medical requirement.

-The table below gives a breakdown of average weekly residential and nursing care home fees for each part of England:
+The table below gives a breakdown of average weekly residential and nursing care home costs for each part of the UK, per week*